Effective July 25, 2013

 A hearing authority shall require the furnishings of information; the attendance of witnesses; and the production of books, records, papers or other objects as may be necessary and proper for the purposes of the hearing.
 Any party to a proceeding may take depositions of witnesses in the same manner as provided by law in any civil actions before courts of record and such depositions may be submitted into evidence subject to the right of objection at the time of hearing as provided by law in any civil actions before courts of record.
 The hearing authority may admit into evidence and take judicial notice of any records, including records of the Board, that it may deem relevant to the proceeding.

-(a) The Board may find on any one or more of the charges:(b) If the finding is guilty, the Board shall then determine the administrative penalty to be imposed.
-The administrative penalty resulting from a finding of guilty may be one or more of the following:
+(a) The Board may find on any one or more of the charges:(b) If the finding is guilty, the Board shall then determine the penalty to be imposed.
+The penalty resulting from a finding of guilty may be one or more of the following:

 (1) The charges are dismissed for insufficient evidence;